Checkmarx/JS-SCP/src/howto-contribute.md

 We're good to go with git flow default values.

-In a nutshell, every time you want to work on a section, you should start a "feature":
+In a nutshell, everytime you want to work on a section, you should start a "feature":

 ```shell